QuarkNerd/blog/nwolverson/_posts/2015-01-20-typescript-compiler-api.md

 </script>

-TypeScript 1.4 released last Friday, bringing us union types, type aliases, and some ES6 goodness.
-It also brought a new language services API to facilitate better tool support.
+TypeScript 1.4 was released last Friday, bringing union types, type aliases, and some ES6-related features.
+It also brought a new compiler and language services API to facilitate better tool support.
 I spent some time playing with this new API in the last month or so, and found it somewhat hard to get started with the existing documentation but fairly straightforward once you get going.
 Here I'll give a brief introduction with  some pointers on places to get started.